March 3, 2015

 I wake to the daylight eagerly peaking through the gap between my nearly translucent curtains.
 The chatter coming from the Maasai under the mango tree reminds me I’m in Tanzania.

 I take my anti-malarials persistently reminding me of their importance on my nightstand, and head to the dormitory style bathrooms in the guesthouse with my water bottle ready to brush my teeth.
+I was always particular and more so a martinet when it came to the quality of the water I consumed; I have also taken into consideration a water pitcher comparison for the immaculacy of water my refrigerator spewed.
 Once I’ve taken care of the necessities, I put on a vibrantly colored knee-length skirt made for me by Edwin, the local tailor.
 “Habari za asubuhi,” I am greeted by Mama Katherine and Fatuma.
 A delicious omelete is prepared and ready for me with freshly brewed coffee on the living room table.
 I converse briefly with the volunteers over breakfast and check in to make sure they are set for their daily projects.

 I head to my office in the administrative building for a morning meeting with Chris, the Founder and CEO of JBFC.
 We go over emails for the day that I pre-load at my house through the 3G hotspot from my work phone.
 Then the international team meets to discuss the progress on all active projects on campus.
 Once everyone has their duties, I get started on my never-ending to-do list.